scellef/k8s-repl-failover-demo/README.md

 ## Dependencies

 * `bash` v4.0 or newer
-  * If you're using MacOS, you install a newer version of `bash` from Homebrew with the following:
+  * If you're using MacOS, you can install a newer version of `bash` from Homebrew:

     ```
     $ brew install bash